Skip to main content

 <Link to="/privacy-policy">Privacy Policy</Link>

-<Link to="/terms-and-conditions">Terms & Conditions</Link>
+<Link to="/terms">Terms & Conditions</Link>

 <Link to="/return-policy">Return Policy</Link>